atamayev/Maroon-Medic/README.md

 Before Pushing Code, always run:
 1. `npm run lint` Make sure there are no errors before pushing to the repo.
 2. `npm run type-check`

+or, run `npm run validate` to run both commands at once.